ISISComputingGroup/ibex_developers_manual/GUI_development/Getting_started/Building-the-GUI.md

 e.g. `uk.ac.stfc.isis.ibex.targetplatform [ibex_gui_e4 master]`

+Not for new starters: this should already have been done by eclipse so unless you do not see `[ibex_gui_e4 master]` next to the name of a plugin/package you do not need to do any of the following.
 1. Select all plugins (ctrl-a)
 1. Right-click on any one plugin and select `Team -> Share Project`
 1. Click `Finish`